Kate has over eight years of experience as an employment and personal injury legal executive. She runs LawCat, a legal explanations website.

 If this sounds like your situation, then you could be being unfairly dismissed and should consult with your union or a legal professional.

-Valid or Invalid Reasons
+Valid or Invalid Reasons for Losing a Job

 The job no longer exists because job roles have been reshuffled